Yuralitv1982/my-first-github-repository/README.md

 # my-first-github-repository

 understand github

-README.md file was just edited manually
+README.md file was just edited manually This file was modyfied locally